timvideos/HDMI2USB-fx2-firmware/hdmi2usb/README.md

 The firmware uses the Open Source fx2lib, which will be downloaded as part of the build process.

-The build process requires git, make and sdcc.
+The build process requires git, make and SDCC.
 SDCC, the Small Device C Compiler, is packaged in Debian and derivatives such as Ubuntu, as well as
 Fedora: